Last Updated on: January 21, 2023

 The impressive building complex is home to the National Library and the National Opera and encompasses charming outdoor spaces with a small artificial lake and lush green gardens.

-Located on the outskirts of the city, right next to Faliro Bay, it’s an ideal choice for a relaxing afternoon walk.
+Located on the city’s outskirts, right next to Faliro Bay, it’s an ideal choice for a relaxing afternoon walk.

 Staying at a hotel near the Stavros Niarchos Foundation Cultural Center is a great way to see a different side of Athens, as the modern complex is located a bit outside the city center.